carlosrafaelgn/ArduinoTimer/README.md

 ArduinoTimer
 ============

 ArduinoTimer is a library, which aims at providing developers with means to schedule asynchronous timer execution, pretty much like timer services provided by real OSes.
 In fact, it is a set of libraries, one for each timer available in ATmega2560 (1, 3, 4 and 5).
 By dividing the full library into four smaller libraries, the developer can save both RAM and Flash memory.
+The file ArduinoTimer.zip is a convenience for downloading all files at once :)

-Timer1 can also be used with ATmega168 and with ATmega328.
-Nevertheless, Timer3, Timer4 and Timer5 are exclusive to ATmega2560.
+Library Timer1 can be used with ATmega2560, ATmega168 and with ATmega328.
+Nevertheless, libraries Timer3, Timer4 and Timer5 are exclusive to ATmega2560.

 Each library has eight functions:
 - void startTimer#(unsigned long microsecondsInterval): Starts the timer, and schedules the first notification.
 On 16 MHz Arduino boards, this function has a resolution of 4us, for intervals <= 260000, and a resolution of 16us for greater intervals.
 On 8 MHz Arduino boards, this function has a resolution of 8us, for intervals <= 520000, and a resolution of 32us for greater intervals.